kohner/espzleep/README.md

 #### 2. Assembly and Wiring
 - Stick the sensor and the ESP onto the breadboard similar to how it is shown in the first image
-- Attach the wires according to the scheme presented in the second image
+- Attach the wires according to the scheme shown in the second image

 ##### Breadboard Setup:
 ![Alt text](./esp-with-sensor.jpg)